 For PhD students in the cancer epidemiology track, fellowships funded by an NCI T32 training grant are available for qualified students on a competitive basis.
 Selected fellows receive a stipend and funds for tuition, as well as some funding for research.
 Applications to the training program are generally made before or during the first year in the doctoral program.
-For additional information regarding the cancer epidemiology track in the PhD program please contact Jo Freudenheim at ifreuden@buffalo.edu.
+For additional information regarding the cancer epidemiology track in the PhD program please contact Heather Ochs-Balcom at hmochs2@buffalo.edu .